 Whilst we aim to ensure every purchase has an approved order, it is not always possible or practicable, and there will always be some non-order invoices to enter.
-These will include items such as utility bills, annual subscription/licence renewals, monthly direct debit payments for annual contracted services, annual contracts for services, emergency maintenance bills or goods/services ordered by exception during the school holidays when Finance staff are unavailable to raise orders.
+These will include items such as utility bills, annual subscription/licence renewals, monthly direct debit payments for annual contracted services, annual contracts for services, taxi bookings, DBS checks done when an HR provider process appointment forms, emergency maintenance bills or goods/services ordered by exception during the school holidays when Finance staff are unavailable to raise orders.
 It is the opinion of our Auditors that this is acceptable on occasion.